The variety defined by the matrix of diagonals is $F$-pure: A system of parameters

-\begin{lem} Let be an upper triangular square matrix of size $n\geq 1$ with the property that all the entries strictly below the main anti-diagonal are 0 and the rest are equal to 1.
+\end{proof} \begin{lem} Let be a square matrix of size $n\geq 1$ with the property that all the entries strictly below the main anti-diagonal are 0 and the rest are equal to 1.
 Then $\mathcal{P}(A)$ is equal to either 1 or -1. \end{lem}

 \begin{proof} First observe that $\det(A)=\pm1$.
 Hence the matrix is invertible and it can be shown that